 Students pollute water to learn how pollutants mix with water in the environment. - The Rain Takes Pollution Mainly Down the Drain (Lesson Plan: 4th – 7th grades)

-Students build storm water “mazes” and observe how storm water transports pollution from our streets to ground and surface water. - Source Water Discovery (Lesson Plan: 8th – 12th grades)
+Students build storm water “mazes” and observe how storm water transports pollution from our streets to groundwater and surface water. - Source Water Discovery (Lesson Plan: 8th – 12th grades)

 Students learn about source water and related concepts by using DEQ’s Source Water Assessment Online tool. - Where’s Your Watershed?
 (Lesson Plan: 4th – 7th grades)